eeggilbert/autoautoreply/README.md

 # auto-auto reply
-Auto-auto reply is an email utility that automatically sends an out-of-office message when you have too much unread mail, defined by a tolerance level.
+Auto-auto reply is an email utility that automatically sends an out-of-office message when you have "too much" unread mail, defined by a tolerance level.
 In other words, it is a dynamic out-of-office message that responds to your current email load, without you needing to explicitly turn it on and off.
-It also encourages brevity and channel switching by permitting people to send short email replies (< 140 characters), and have them delivered via text to your phone.
+It also encourages channel switching by permitting people to send short email replies to your oom, and have them delivered via text to your phone.

 ## Getting Started

 Auto-auto reply accesses a mail server using IMAP.
-It has been tested against Gmail's IMAP, but to enable the bot to work on Gmail, you will have to enable the "Allow less secure apps" option.
+It has been tested against Gmail's IMAP, but to enable it to work on Gmail, you will have to enable the "Allow less secure apps" Gmail setting.
 Other IMAP servers may work as well, but they have not at this time been tested.
+(In particular, recording state via arbitrary flags may be a problem with some implementations.)

-Also establish a [Twilio](https://twilio.com) account, from which you will extract its [API access keys](https://www.twilio.com/console).
+Next, establish a [Twilio](https://twilio.com) account, from which you will extract its [API access keys](https://www.twilio.com/console).

 ### Prerequisites